pitoulambert/Application-of-ANN-in-a-Bank/README.md

     EstimatedSalary	<br>
     Exited </b> <br> </h4> </p>

-The last column representa wheter or not the client will left the bank.
+The last column represents whether or not the client will leave the bank.